-The gearing system includes the crankset (chainrings) and the rear sprocket assembly system, which respectively controls the switching of the front and rear gears.
+The gearing system includes the crankset (chainrings) and the rear sprocket assembly system, which respectively controls the switching of the front and rear gears (sprockets).
 The crankset typically has two to three chainrings.
 In contrast, the rear sprocket assembly typically has six to twelve gears so that through a combination of gears with different numbers, the rider can obtain different targeted gear ratios.

-The point of speed change is to let you always ride in a comfortable cadence.
-Suppose your target cadence to keep is 90 times per minute.
-If you find that maintaining a cadence at 90 times per minute is too easy, then you should consider lowering the gear to increase the gear ratio.
-If you see in another ride that you are too tired to maintain the cadence at 90 times per minute, you should raise the gear to lower the gear ratio.
 Remember, your goal is to complete the whole stage, and your best strategy is not to do anything at any point in time beyond your body’s limit or stop you from completing the rest of the stage.
 So, don’t use the too-high gear ratio many times in a short period in order to keep up with the cycling team.
 Overall, decisions about gear shifting are speed-independent.
 It is only related to whether you can easily maintain the cadence set by your goal.
 When you go up yo, you ride quickly under the target cadence and down if you get tired under the target cadence.
 It’s just that simple.
+More specifically, how to use this system, how to use bike gears anyway?

 Suppose you’re using a 3-disc chainring system and a 12-disc rear sprocket assembly system.
 In the 3-disc chainring system, we named it chainring # 1 to chainring # 3 from left to right (from chairing with fewer teeth to chainring with more teeth).
 Similarly, in the 12 disc rear sprocket assembly system, we named 12 sprockets from left to right (from sprocket with more teeth to sprocket with fewer teeth) as sprocket # 1 to sprocket # 12.